If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Women’s Wool Loungers, $95; Allbirds.com.

 If you’re in the market for a basic high-top sneaker, you may want to consider this option.
-The look includes the label’s signature breezy tree upper and plush sugarcane midsoles.
-While its color selection is more limited compared to most of the brand’s other offerings, you can still buy the pair in four classic colors and four limited edition colors.
+Allbirds’ Tree Topper includes the label’s signature breezy tree upper and plush sugarcane midsoles.
+The style comes in four classic colors and up to 11 limited edition shades, with coordinating laces made of recycled plastic bottles.

 What reviewers say: “I’ve been particularly picky about my shoes, but these check all of the boxes for me.
 The monochromatic pair I bought doesn’t have a white sole, so it doesn’t look dirty after a week.
 The design is simple with minimalist materials that are recycled, which is a huge bonus.
 They look great with shorts or pants.”